The tree where Solomon sees several men being lynched was actually used for lynching, and is surrounded by the graves of murdered slaves.

 Taran Killam often impersonates Brad Pitt on Saturday Night Live (1975).
 Though both actors appear in this film, they never met nor worked together in it.
 Pitt's Plan B company produced the movie, and Pitt's role was only a small one.

-2nd Best Picture Oscar winner with Arabic numerals in the title, rather than Roman numerals or a spelled-out number.
-The first was : Around the World in 80 Days (1956).
+First Best Picture Oscar winner with Arabic numerals in the title, rather than Roman numerals or a spelled-out number.

 Paul Giamatti, who played slave trader Freeman, also played 1st U.S. vice president / 2nd U.S. president John Adams in the HBO TV-series "John Adams".
 President John Adams was the only founding father becoming president who never owned a slave in his life.